asha77/config_collector/README.md

 2. Rename '.env_init' file into '.env' file and change environment variables in it - see below (this file will remains locally)
 3. Put actual devices information into 'devices.txt' file (see below)
 4. Create file and put show commands you'd like to execute into 'commands.txt' or 'cisco_commands.txt' file (see below)
-5. Run script using:# <YAUCC_PATH>\python.exe <YAUCC_PATH>\main.py -d devices.txt -c commands.txt
+5. Run script using:# <YAUCC_PATH>\python.exe -u -O <YAUCC_PATH>\main.py -d devices.txt -c commands.txt
-6. Look at console messages for errors and progress
+6. Look at console messages for errors and progress.
 7. Get results in folder: <YAUCC_PATH>\output\cnf_<date>-<time>
 It is text file with records for each device:
 ```
-device platform;device IP;device username;device password;device enable password
+device platform;device IP;device username;device password;device enable password;
 ```

 Minimum form of a record:
 ```
-;device IP;;;
+;device IP;;;;
 ```
 In this case device platform should be autodetected by app, login and password values (if absent) should be get from .env file.
 Add line for each device you like to survey.
-Name, extension and location can be any - it passed as CLI value.
+File name, extension and location can be any - it passed as CLI value.
+Example of devices file included into repo: 'devices_sample.txt'

 ###File 'commands.txt'
 It is text file with 'show' command lines that should be executed in each device.
 Minimum form of a record is one command, for example:
 ```
 show running-config
+show ver
 ```
-Name, extension and location can be any - it passed as CLI value.
+File name, extension and location can be any - it passed as CLI value.
+Example of commands file included into repo: 'cisco_commands.txt'